rajv79/ECTF_ENCODE_DECODE/README.md

 ## Encryption Algorithm
-The encoder uses AES-256 (Advanced Encryption Standard) in CFB (Cipher Feedback) mode for encryption.
-The key size is 256 bits (32 bytes), and the initialization vector (IV) is 16 bytes.
+The encoder uses AES-128 (Advanced Encryption Standard) in CFB (Cipher Feedback) mode for encryption.
+The key size is 128 bits (16 bytes), and the initialization vector (IV) is 16 bytes.

-## Key Features of AES-256 CFB:
 Symmetric Encryption: The same key is used for both 2 time encryption .

 ## CFB Mode: This mode turns the block cipher into a stream cipher, allowing encryption of data in smaller chunks without padding.